monkey-music-challenge/javascript-starter-kit/README.md

 ## Get started

-In `index.js`, we've put all the boilerplate code needed to communicate with the server.
+In `index.js`, we've put all the boilerplate code needed to communicate with the Monkey Music server.

 We suggest you go straight to `ai.js` and start playing around with the code.